-Travel to the Czech Republic and you will feel you have stepped back in time.
-That protection and preservation are why this country has 14 places designated as UNESCO World Heritage sites Czech Republic is famous for.
-These places are recognized for their natural, historic and cultural significance, selected by representatives of the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a way to preserve and protect for future generations.
-So, let’s learn more about some of the best ones to visit while in the Czech Republic.
+Travel to the Czech Republic and you’ll feel like you’ve stepped back in time.
+That’s all due to the 16 places designated as UNESCO World Heritage sites Czech Republic is famous for.
+These places are recognized for their natural, historic and cultural significance.
+They are selected by representatives of the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a way to preserve and protect future generations.